Export Control Compliance

 What is Export Control?

-The U.S. government regulates the transfer of information, commodities, technology, and software considered to be strategically important to the U.S. in the interest of national security, economic, and foreign policy concerns.
-Export Controls regulate the shipment or transfer, by whatever means, of controlled items, software, technology, or services out of the U.S. Importantly, the U.S. government also restricts the release of certain information to foreign nationals here in the U.S. This is called a “Deemed Export."
+Export Controls are federal laws that regulate the shipment or transfer, by whatever means, of controlled items, software, technology, or services out of the U.S. Importantly, these laws also restrict the release of certain information to foreign nationals here in the U.S. This is called a “Deemed Export."

 Research in export-restricted science and engineering areas, such as military or Defense Articles and Services, High Performance Computing, select agents and toxins, encryption technology, space technology & satellites, can trigger export controls and require review by Brown’s export control officer.
 In many instances, Dual Use technologies - that is, technologies with both a military and commercial application – can also fall in the “export restricted” research category, and similarly require review.

-Traveling overseas with high tech equipment, confidential, unpublished, or proprietary information or data.
-Traveling with certain types of high tech equipment including, but not limited to, advanced GPS units, scientific equipment, or with controlled, proprietary or unpublished data in any format, may require an export license depending on your travel destination.
-See International Travel for more information.
+International Travel with high tech equipment, confidential, unpublished, or proprietary information or data.
+Traveling with certain types of high tech equipment or with controlled, proprietary or unpublished data in any format, may require an export license depending on your travel destination.

 Traveling with laptop computers, web-enabled cell phones and other personal equipment.
 Laptop computers, web-enabled cell phones, and other electronics containing encryption hardware or software and/or proprietary software may require an export license to certain destinations.
 In general, an export license will be required to take any items to or through any U.S. sanctioned country (e.g., Iran, Syria, Cuba, Sudan, and North Korea).